jmyers7/book/_sources/chapters/random-variables.md

 2. The quantile $Q(0.5)$ is called the *median of $X$*.
 ```

-Even though we had considerable practice with distribution and quantile functions in a previous chapter, it won't hurt us to do another practice problem:
+Even though we had considerable practice with distribution and quantile functions in {numref}`Section %s <dist-quant>`, it won't hurt to do another practice problem:

 ```{admonition} Problem Prompt
 Do problem 10 on the worksheet.